 Cruising the Rhine is like a real-life fairytale, as this dramatic river flows through the most otherworldly landscapes of Germany, France, the Netherlands, Austria, Liechtenstein, and the Swiss Alps.

 Exploring the Rhine River is surely worth anyone’s time, so if you plan to take this trip, it is best to save up and enjoy a multi-day cruise.
 Trust me.

-On a tour that takes you through multiple countries, you can see many once-in-a-lifetime sights.
-You can lay your eyes on medieval castles, gothic cathedrals, thick forests, and wide mountain gorges.
+You can see many once-in-a-lifetime sights on a tour that takes you through multiple countries.
+You can focus on medieval castles, gothic cathedrals, thick forests, and wide mountain gorges.

 In between, you can also go on shore excursions to charming eateries and shops in the various towns you’ll hit up.
 For example, this monster 15-day cruise will take you from the south of France, all the way to Amsterdam, visiting towns in France, Switzerland, Germany, and the Netherlands!